da-yauhenzadziarkouski/wai-tabs/README.md

 # WAI Tabs &#9971;

-A simple Tabs widget skeleton, build with accessibility in mind - on top of `tabindex`, `aria-*` and `role` attributes.
-It's a bare minimum, but lets you construct a fully functional module in minutes with little to no efforts at the same time, if the correct CSS styles were provided.
+A simple Tabs widget skeleton, built with accessibility in mind - on top of `tabindex`, `aria-*` and `role` attributes.
+It's a bare minimum, but lets you construct a fully functional module in minutes with little to no effort at the same time, if the correct CSS styles were provided.

 ## Why